Geographical Peer Matching for P2P Energy Sharing: Experimental Study

 \subsubsection{Continuous matching}

-Impact of performing the peer matching on smaller intervals than one year is studied in Figure~\ref{fig:sensitivity}(c).
-The figure displays in relative term the cost-saving achieve when performing the peer matching every week, second week, month, and second month, with all compared to the one year matching used so far (set to 1).
-The cost-savings obtained with all smaller periods decrease compare to using a year of data, but only to a very small extend, all reaching at least 99\% of the yearly saving.
-Even though shorter interval communities could gain from seasonable changes in finding ideal trading partner among fellow peers, this confirms that long-term communities are robust in terms of cost-saving.
+Impact of performing the peer matching on smaller intervals than one year is studied in Fig.~\ref{fig:sensitivity}(c).
+The figure displays in relative term the cost saving achieved when performing the peer matching every week, second week, month, and second month, with all compared to the one year matching used so far (set to 1).
+The cost savings obtained with all smaller periods decrease compare to using a year of data, but only to a very small extend, all reaching at least 99\% of the yearly saving.
+Even though shorter interval communities could potentially gain from seasonable changes in finding ideal trading partners among fellow peers, this experiment confirms that long-term communities are very robust in terms of cost-saving.